CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Create CIS Share on the CIS Hosting Server**

-1. Create a shared folder on the *CIS Host Server* named **CIS**.
+1.Create a shared folder on the *CIS Host Server* named **CIS**.
 Share permissions on the CIS folder should allow the Authenticated Users group the ability to both **Read** and **Change** information in the folder.
 To configure the permissions on the CIS share, right-click on the CIS folder and select “Properties”.
 Click on the “Sharing” tab, and select “Advanced Sharing”:

 ![](https://i.imgur.com/XvCEvEJ.png)